amanps/amanps.github.io/_posts/2016-06-12-Nested-Horizontal-RecyclerView.md

 {% endhighlight %}

 And that's that!
 A `RecyclerView` example that supports different viewTypes and nested, horizontally scrolling `RecyclerView`s inside it.
 Some basic UI code has been left out of the tutorial but the entire implementation can be found on my [Github](https://github.com/amanps/NestedHorizontalRecyclerView){:target="_blank"} if you'd like to work directly with it.

+NOTE: This implementation has been recently migrated to Kotlin.